Jbleezy/BO2-Reimagined/README.md

 * Spawn facing towards the afterlife player model when entering afterlife
 * Doors can no longer be purchased when entering afterlife
 * Afterlife player model has collision
+* Moved afterlife icon to the left side of screen above health bar and zone name
+* Afterlife icon fades when player has no afterlife lives
+* Removed afterlife lives counter
 * Key on HUD fades out
 * Plane parts are shared in coop
 * Plane parts must be all acquired to craft